dennisreimann/website/src/articles/2016-12-20-elm-architecture-overview.md

 ```

 The `Html.beginnerProgram` encapsulates the basics of The Elm Architecture.
-It wires up the model, view, and update functions and provides the setup for handling user interaction and managing state.
+It wires up the model, view and update functions and provides the setup for handling user interaction and managing state.
 Once initialized &#8203; <mark>the program executes a continuous loop, taking in actions from the user, changing the state and representing the changes in the view.</mark> &#8203;

 <figure>